Steve Cummings: Biography

+Cummings was born in Clatterbridge on the Wirral Peninsula in Northwest England and grew up in the nearby village of Pensby.

+Early career

-In 1999, riding for Birkenhead North End CC as a junior, aged 17, Cummings won the Eddie Soens Memorial Road Race, a handicap race open to all categories.
-It remains the only time in 46 years that a junior has won.
+In 1999, riding for Birkenhead North End CC as a junior, aged 17, he won the Eddie Soens Memorial Road Race, a handicap race open to all categories.
+It remains the only time that a junior rider has won the race.
 He went on to take the junior British National Road Race Championships that year.